Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 A Young Woman Shows That You Can Sit Down While Wearing a Crinoline Cage (Hoop Skirt)

 Clothing of Lower Class Women in the Civil War South

 Most women of the day wore solid fabrics.
 Stripes and plaids were limited to the wealthy as matching pieces of fabric use more material.
 Small prints, like calico, were easier to match and mend.
 Calico prints were usually dark to hide stains.
 Black was a common color for all classes and worn for mourning dress.
 Many photographs of the time depict women dressed in black, as many suffered the loss of loved ones, so dressed in mourning attire.

 Homespun fabric was not frequently used before the Civil War, but became somewhat popular during the war due to fabric shortages.
-Contrary to popular conceptions, slaves did not wear homespun as the work involved in the creation of that fabric was labor intensive and not seen as an economical use of a slave's time.
+Contrary to popular conceptions, enslaved women did not wear homespun as the work involved in the creation of that fabric was labor intensive and not seen as an economical use of a a worker's time.
 Slaves usually wore inexpensive manufactured fabrics.
 However, large plantations often employed spinners, weavers, seamstresses, and tailors in order to clothe the many people who worked there.